Enhancing Long Video Generation Consistency without Tuning: Abstract

 \section{Abstract}

-Despite the considerable progress achieved in the long video generation problem, there is still significant room to improve the consistency of the videos, particularly in terms of smoothness and transitions between scenes.
+Despite the considerable progress achieved in the long video generation problem, there is still significant room to improve the consistency of the generated videos, particularly in terms of their smoothness and transitions between scenes.
 We address these issues to enhance the \textbf{consistency} and \textbf{coherence} of videos generated with either single or multiple prompts.
-We propose the \textbf{Ti}me-frequency based temporal \textbf{A}ttention \textbf{R}eweighting \textbf{A}lgorithm (\textbf{\ourmethod{}}), which meticulously edits the attention score matrix based on the Discrete Short-Time Fourier Transform.
-Our method is supported by a theoretical guarantee, the first-of-its-kind for frequency-based methods in diffusion models.
-For videos generated by multiple prompts, we further investigate key factors affecting prompt interpolation quality and propose \textbf{\ourinterpolation{}}, an advanced prompt interpolation pipeline.
-The efficacy of our proposed method is validated via extensive experimental results, exhibiting consistent and impressive improvements over baseline methods.
-The code will be released upon acceptance.
+We propose the \textbf{Ti}me-frequency based temporal \textbf{A}ttention \textbf{R}eweighting \textbf{A}lgorithm (\textbf{\ourmethod{}}), which judiciously edits the attention score matrix based on the Discrete Short-Time Fourier Transform.
+This method is supported by a frequency-based analysis, ensuring that the edited attention score matrix achieves improved consistency across frames.
+It represents the first-of-its-kind for frequency-based methods in video diffusion models.
+For videos generated by multiple prompts, we further uncover key factors such as the alignment of the prompts affecting prompt interpolation quality.
+Inspired by our analyses, we propose \textbf{\ourinterpolation{}}, an advanced prompt interpolation pipeline that systematically aligns the prompts.
+Extensive experimental results validate the efficacy of our proposed method, demonstrating consistent and substantial improvements over multiple baselines.